-When you’re going through a challenging situation, distress tolerance can assist you to remain calm.
-This skill teaches individuals to master the art of tolerating mild and extremely uncomfortable experiences in life.
+When you’re going through a challenging situation, distress tolerance can assist you in remaining calm.
+This skill teaches individuals to master the art of tolerating uncomfortable experiences in life.

-Interpersonal effectiveness makes you ask for things you’re interested in, but you can also say no to what you dislike.
-The program enables people to support their likes and dislikes without hurting others or being disrespectful.
+Interpersonal effectiveness allows you to ask for things you’re interested in, but you can also say no to what you dislike.
+The program empowers people to support their likes and dislikes without hurting others or being disrespectful.

 Regulating emotions can be challenging for those with feelings of despair.
 Mastering this technique enables you to change particular emotions, such as crying after experiencing frustrations and angry outbursts when confronting delicate issues.

 What to Do After You Leave Treatment

 After learning and acquiring the necessary skills through the dialectical behavior therapy program, the next phase is to put this newly acquired knowledge to use.
 The skills you’ll learn are in two categories: acceptance (distress tolerance & mindfulness) and change (emotion regulation & interpersonal effectiveness).
 The aim is to develop a balance between these components, thus enhancing your capacity to handle various situations in life with ease.

 Most of the people opting for this kind of therapy have several issues to address.
 At Amatus Recovery Centers, qualified therapists help our clients to understand all the skills they’ll learn and how to use them for the method to be effective.
 Once you return to the outside world, you’ll need to apply these skills in various real-life situations.
 Doing so will allow you to develop strategies for pursuing your goals, gaining motivation, creating a friendly environment and interacting with others in healthy ways, and handling conflicts in relationships.